Cppkies-Team/Cppkies/docs/Setup.md

 There are 2 ways of using Cppkies, installing with NPM or importing though `Game.LoadMod`.

-### Using NPM - TS
+#### Using NPM

-Using Cppkies with NPM is the recommended way of using Cppkies, since you can split your code into files and use typescript.
+Using Cppkies via NPM is the recommended way of using Cppkies, since you can split your code into files, use typescript, and have IDE autocompletion.

 To use Cppkies using NPM, you must install it first: